 Full Members, Fellows, and Emeritus Fellows in good standing may nominate worthy candidates for the awards noted below.
-Candidates need not be members of the Human Factors and Ergonomics Society.
-The invitation to submit award nominations is published in the HFES Bulletin.
+Nominees are not required to be members of the Human Factors and Ergonomics Society.
 Candidates for the award may self-nominate or ask colleagues to submit nominations on their behalf.
 The nomination submission deadline for each award above is 11:59 p.m.
 EDT on Wednesday, April 7, 2021.

 Nominees are not required to be HFES members, but only members of HFES may submit nominations.

 EID: Best Student Paper in Ergonomics in Design Award Sponsored by Dr. Brian Peacock

 We are proud to announce an annual award for student work submitted to Ergonomics in Design: Best Student Paper in Ergonomics in Design Award sponsored by Dr. Brian Peacock The first award will be bestowed in 2021 for work submitted in 2020.
 Student papers from the 2020 EID issues are under review for the Award.
 HFES urges academicians and their students to consider this unique opportunity and submit your design work to EID.

 - The purpose of the award is to recognize excellence in contributions by graduate or undergraduate students in the area of ergonomics in design.

 - The award provides a certificate and a total monetary award of $1,000 to a student (or students).
 The award will be presented at each Annual Meeting during the journal awards session.

 - The paper must be the result of work accomplished by the students(s) while enrolled in an appropriate academic curriculum.
 Co-authors may include faculty or other collaborators provided that the work being submitted is primarily that of the first-author student.

 - If the manuscript has multiple recipients, in recognition of joint authorship or group accomplishment, individual plaques and/or certificates shall be provided for the winners.